If you're considering getting a pending lawsuit loan, you're not alone.

-When you find yourself in this situation, a cash advance on a pending lawsuit could help.
+If you are in this situation, getting a cash advance on pending lawsuit could help.

-Here are five facts about pending lawsuit loans that other lenders don’t want you to know.
+Here are 6 important facts about pending settlement loans that you ought to know before you apply.

-Typically, most lenders disburse a cash advance on a pending lawsuit equal to 10-20% of the settlement value.
+Typically, most lenders disburse a cash advance for pending lawsuit equal to 10-20% of the settlement value.

 They determine this amount based on the severity of your injuries, the length of your case, and your own estimate.

 To get the best estimate, discuss the value of your potential settlement with your attorney before applying for a pending lawsuit loan.

 2. Lenders Put High-Interest Rates on Pending Lawsuit Loans

 There are sharks in the lawsuit loan industry who charge upwards of 200% interest.

 Don’t select a lender that charges more than 1-3% monthly or 12-36% annually.